betaflight/betaflight.com/docs/wiki/tuning/4-3-Tuning-Notes.md

 In Level Mode, this results in a more immediate response when moving the sticks to change the angle of the quad.
 The quad should more promptly assume your new intended angle.

-In Horizon Mode, while flying aggressively, the behaviour is now nearly exactly the same as acro, with all the benefits that feedforward brings in terms of immediate stick response and reduced overshoot.
+In Horizon Mode, while flying aggressively, the behavior is now nearly exactly the same as acro, with all the benefits that feedforward brings in terms of immediate stick response and reduced overshoot.
 It feels great!

 If you're a beginner and you find Level too twitchy, reduce the feedforward value in the PIDs.